elevont/prttl/README.md

 - Validates that the file is valid.
 - Maintains consistent indentation and line jumps.
-- Normalises string and IRI escapes to reduce their number as much as possible.
+- Normalizes string and IRI escapes to reduce their number as much as possible.
 - Enforces the use of `"` instead of `'` in literals.
 - Uses literals short notation for booleans, integers, decimals and doubles when it keeps the lexical representation unchanged.
 - Uses `a` for `rdf:type` where possible.